Costs of Common Prenatal Tests

 Cost of prenatal blood test

-A prenatal blood test, called an obstetric blood panel, is a routine test to check the health of the mother to find any issues that could arise during pregnancy.
+A prenatal blood test, called an obstetric blood panel, checks the health of the mother to find any issues that could arise during pregnancy.

 Prenatal blood tests are covered by health insurance, and how much you pay depends on your plan's level of coverage.
 Assuming you've already met your plan's deductible, the copayment for a prenatal blood test is typically between $20 and $78.